Constance-Adusei/Personal_-Works/README.md

 # Personal_-Works
-This repo is for my personal hand on works
+This repo is for my personal hands-on works